Liquidated damages and penalty clauses in the Netherlands

-The Dutch Civil Code defines a contractual penalty clause as every contractual provision stipulating that the debtor, if he fails to perform his obligation correctly, has to pay a sum of money or deliver another performance, regardless if this sum of money or other performance is meant to be a compensation for damages or just an incentive to perform the obligation.
+The Dutch Civil Code (Burgerlijk Wetboek) defines a contractual penalty clause as any provision stipulating that the debtor, if he fails to perform his obligation correctly, must pay a sum of money or deliver another performance, regardless of whether this amount is meant as compensation for damages or as an incentive to perform.

-The Dutch Civil Code Article regulates that a creditor cannot demand performance of both the contractual penalty clause and the obligation to which this penalty clause is linked.
-What is indebted on the basis of a contractual penalty clause under Dutch law will replace the compensation for damages that would have been due by virtue of law (statutory provisions).
-A creditor cannot demand performance of the contractual penalty clause when the non-performance of the obligation is not attributable to the debtor.
+Article 6:92 of the Dutch Civil Code provides that a creditor cannot demand both the contractual penalty and performance of the obligation to which the penalty clause is linked.
+What is owed on the basis of a boetebeding replaces the compensation for damages that would have been due under statutory provisions.
+A creditor cannot demand performance of the penalty clause when the non-performance is not attributable to the debtor.

 First example of a penalty clause under Dutch law: